 The dating landscape changes with the times.
 And with our world increasingly becoming dependent on doing things quickly, remotely, and casually, dating is losing its soul.
 The best way to change that is to bring back the old school way of dating.
-Though, if you check any other Asian dating website, they encourage their followers to roll with the times and to swim with the tide.
+Though, if you check any other online dating app they encourage their followers to roll with the times and to swim with the tide.

 So set yourself apart.
 Using the classic approach to dating will work for both parties.
 It can filter out anyone who isn’t willing to make an effort to go out with you.
 Also, it makes you memorable.